-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such dwarf lilyturf roots are thought to target the Stomach, the Heart and the Lung.
 In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to regulating blood flow, the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Ophiopogonis Radix can be used either as a healthy food or a therapeutic agent for disease prevention and treatment.1